cisagov/ScubaGear/baselines/aad.md

 ### Implementation

-Note: Any steps in the following implementation instructions that reference the AAD PIM service will vary if using a third-party PAM system instead.
+- _Note:_ Any steps in the following implementation instructions that reference the AAD PIM service will vary if using a third-party PAM system instead.

+- _Future revisions:_ Some of the implementation instructions associated with this group of policies may be revised in the next release to incorporate functionality provided by the the AAD PIM for Groups feature.

 #### MS.AAD.7.1v1, instructions: